sfera-labs/iono/README.md

-# Iono - Arduino lybraries
+# Iono - Arduino libraries

 This repository contains Arduino libraries to be used with iono.
 Refer to the [wiki](../../wiki) for more details.